-The Liontrust GF UK Growth Fund returned 2.6% in February.
-The Fund's comparator benchmark, the FTSE All-Share, returned 1.5%.
+The Liontrust UK Growth Fund returned 2.7% in February.
+The FTSE All-Share Index comparator benchmark returned 1.5% and the average return in the IA UK All Companies sector, also a comparator benchmark, was 1.6%.

 This year's investor excitement over the prospect of an imminent interest rate 'pivot' failed to extend throughout February.
 Rate hikes from key central banks - 50 basis point increments from the European Central Bank and Bank of England, and a slowdown to 25 basis points by the US Federal Reserve - were as expected, but several US macro releases later in the month pointed to unexpected economic strength and inflation persistence.